Meetdikshagoyal/Stock-Analysis/README.md

 1. Open `Final Assignment.ipynb` in Jupyter Notebook or Jupyter Lab.
 2. Run all cells from top to bottom to reproduce results and plots.
-3. Screenshots are available in the `screenshots/` folder for grading, showing both code and output.
+3. Screenshots are available in the `screenshots/` for grading, showing both code and output.
 4. All data is extracted programmatically; no manual edits were made to code outputs.

 ---